Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/startup.rst

 There are some common causes for problems when using Blender.
 If you cannot find a solution to your problem here, try asking the :doc:`community </getting_started/about/community>` for help.

-If Blender crashes on startup there are a few things to check for:
+If Blender crashes on startup, there are a few things to check for:

 - See if your computer meets the `minimum requirements <https://www.blender.org/download/requirements/>`__.
 - Confirm that your graphics card is supported and that the drivers support at least OpenGL 2.1.